samotpoint/XENGPUMiner-monitoring/README.md

 ### Assuming:

-- You are renting on [vast.ai](https://vast.ai/) (This will most likely work outside Vast but some adjustment may be required depending on your setup)
+- Consider using this template referral link [cloud.vast.ai](https://cloud.vast.ai/?ref_id=90806&template_id=943845b450e59b31720e684755cb9405) before you rent your instance (Do not forget to update the ACCOUNT, click on the edit button and search for `Docker Options`)
-- You are using `cuda:12.0.1-devel-ubuntu20.04` image or something equivalent (Debian-based system like Ubuntu)
+- If you are not renting on Vast.ai you need something equivalent to Debian-based system like Ubuntu
 - You have Nvidia driver and CUDA driver installed
     - To test both run `nvidia-smi` and `nvcc --version`
 - You want to mine using every GPU available

-> Most instances on Vast are sm_86 (86 => 8.6), but you can validate here [Wiki CUDA](https://en.wikipedia.org/wiki/CUDA) see `Compute Capability, GPU semiconductors and Nvidia GPU board products` section.

 ### Install software requirements and clone XENGPUMiner official repo